pkdone/MongoSecurityPlaypen/README.md

     // If using Username/Password Challenge (SCRAM-SHA-1) authentication:
     > db.getSiblingDB("admin").runCommand({usersInfo:1})
-    // If using Certificate / Kerberos authentication / LDAP (configured to use internal DB role memberships):
+    // If using Certificate / Kerberos authentication / LDAP (configured to use internal DB role memberships for authorization):
     > db.getSiblingDB("$external").runCommand({usersInfo:1})

-    // If using LDAP (configured to use external LDAP groups role memberships) - NOTE: Only shows groups only, not users
+Note: If using LDAP which is configured to use external LDAP groups role memberships for authorization, the command above will not show any users because they are defined completely in LDAP, with no explicit mappings declared in either the "admin" or "$external" database.

+The database is also configured with a custom role called 'AppReadOnly', which can be viewed with the following command:
     > db.getSiblingDB("admin").runCommand({rolesInfo:1})

-Once authenticated in the Shell (see section 2.3), to see the authenticated user's information including their roles, run the command:
+Once authenticated in the Shell (see section 2.3), to see the authenticated user's information including their roles (plus LDAP external authorization mappings, if configured), run the command:

     > db.getSiblingDB("admin").runCommand({connectionStatus:1})

-The MongoDB database/collection that is populated with sample data is: 'maindata.records'.
+The MongoDB database/collection that is populated with sample data is: 'maindata.people'.
 To see the contents of the sample database collection, start the Mongo Shell (see section 2.3) and run:

     > use maindata
+    > db.people.find().pretty()

+Also in the maindata database, is a View called "adults" which shows data from the "people" collection, only where the person's age is greater than or equal to 18.
+The main database sample user ("jsmith") only has privileges (via a customer role called "AppReadOnly") to see the data from this View and not from any other collections.
+To see the contents of this View, run:

-    > db.records.find().pretty()
+    > db.adults.find().pretty()

 ### 2.5 Investigating the OpenLDAP Server